-'documents in respect of Tariff Concession Order 9706777 being:
+'documents in respect of Tariff Concession Order 9902711 being:

 - 1. Application; - 2.
 Identification material accompanying application or provided afterwards; - 3.
-Questions to potential local producers whether included in the applications or later; - Potential local producers responses to those questions whether to the applicant or ABF; - 5.
-Applicant responses to ABF or those potential local producers or potential local producers' responses; - 6.
-ABF internal records (including correspondence with the applicant or potential local producers) on: ; - a. tariff classification of the products; - b. extent to which the products can be produced in Australia, and - c. whether or not to make these applications into Tariff Concession Orders.'
+Questions to potential local producers whether included in the applications or later; - 4.
+Potential local producers responses to those questions whether to the applicant or Customs/ABF: - Applicant responses to Customs/ABF or those potential local producers or potential local producers' responses; - 6.
+ABF/Customs internal records (including correspondence with the applicant or potential local producers) on: - a. tariff classification of the products; - b. extent to which the products can be produced in Australia; - c. whether or not to make these applications into Tariff Concession Orders; - Tariff Advice application documents listed below in respect of Tariff Concession Order 9902711 whether in the course of the processing of this TCO application or later: - a.
+Tariff Advice applications; - b. identification material arising in those applications; - c. correspondence with the Tariff Advice applicant or anyone else, and - d.
+Tariff Advice results.'